gllxl/image-preview/README.md

 - [ ] Click the <kbd>Watch</kbd> button on the top of the [IntelliJ Platform Plugin Template][template] to be notified about releases containing new features and fixes.

 <!-- Plugin description -->
-A preview image plugin, when you define an image url, you can preview it content and size in IDE
+A preview image url plugin, when you define an image url, you can preview it content and size in IDE, now support JS/TS/CSS Files
 <!-- Plugin description end -->

 ## Installation